Dear Dean Thomas Moinet Foundation Supporter,

 DTM’s staff and volunteers have shown remarkable generosity in their care and have demonstrated their fearlessness while engaging patients and families under the most difficult conditions.
 This vital partnership with the DTM Foundation has been the source of strength and admiration for the Children’s Hospital staff who so often need to reach out to colleagues for similar support and friendship.

 These programs offer holistic care and support for families inside the hospital.
-Upon building more partnerships, churches will be able to model our programs once assigned to their specific hospital unit.
-Interested volunteers can continue reading below.
+Upon building more church partnerships, our impact in the community will grow through the creation of hospital ministries.

 Comfort Cooks on Call provides prayer, emotional support, and a three-course, home-cooked meal to families in crisis with 24-48 hours notice.
 UNC Children's staff inform DTM Foundation of the crisis, such as a family's child passing away, followed by volunteers providing the support.

 "Young obedient understanding teen hearts" can take charge to help families in crisis too!
 This program empowers teens to make a difference in their community by helping them develop creative outreach service projects based on the needs of the hospitals and interests of their peers.
 For example, our teens started multiple food pantries at UNC Hospital to provide free and healthy food options for families!
 Sign up here to volunteer today.
 Ages 13-18.

 Children 12 and under can serve families by making cards and crafts for kids inside the hospital around 10 different holidays throughout the year.
 Sign up here to partner with us in this way.